opentripplanner/OpenTripPlanner/docs/sandbox/DigitransitEmissions.md

 ## Documentation

-CO2 Emissions and ability to show them via plan queries in itinerary by Digitransit team.
+Graph build import of CO2 Emissions from GTFS data sets (through custom emissions.txt extension) and the ability to attach them to itineraries by Digitransit team.
-This implementation enables OTP to retrieve CO2 information, which is then utilized during itinerary queries.
-The emissions are represented in grams per kilometer (g/Km) unit
+The emissions are represented in grams per kilometer (g/Km) unit.

 Emissions data is located in an emissions.txt file within a gtfs package and has the following properties: